International Workers' Day: Italy

 The first International Workers' Day celebration in Italy took place in 1890.
-It started initially as an attempt to celebrate workers' achievements in their struggle for their rights and for better social and economic conditions.
+Industrialists threatened to fire absent workers, so most industrial workers showed up to work.
+The event succeeded due to artisan and craft support.
 It was abolished under the Fascist regime and immediately restored after the Second World War.
 (During the fascist period, a "Holiday of the Italian Labour" (Festa del lavoro italiano) was celebrated on 21 April, the date of Natale di Roma, when Rome was allegedly founded.)
 In 1947, following an unexpected electoral victory of the Popular Democratic Front in Sicily, local secessionists and pro-USA mafia hitmen killed 14 and injured 27 firing machine guns at an International Workers' Day celebration in the Portella della Ginestra Massacre.

 International Workers' Day is now an important celebration in Italy and is a national holiday regardless of what day of the week it falls.
 The Concerto del Primo Maggio ("1st of May Concert"), organized by Italian labour unions in Rome in Piazza di Porta San Giovanni has become an important event in recent years.
 Every year the concert is attended by a large audience of mostly young people and involves the participation of many famous bands and songwriters, lasting from 15:00 until midnight.
 The concert is usually broadcast live on Rai 3.
 A second big concert is organised in the city of Taranto and it is transmitted locally by TGR Apulia.

 Lithuania

 In Lithuania, 1 May is an official public holiday celebrated as International Work Day (Tarptautinė darbo diena).
 Celebrations for workers' day were mandatory during the Soviet occupation, and carry a negative connotation as a result today.
-As Lithuania declared its independence in 1990, Work Day lost its public holiday status, but regained it in 2001.
+As Lithuania restored its independence in 1990, Work Day lost its public holiday status, but regained it in 2001.